ali-ghorbani-k/Credit-Risk-Management/README.md

 3. __Deep learning__: Deep learning strategy employs Convolution Neural Network (CNN) and Recurrent Neural Network (RNN) to extract new feture from the data.
 The concept of using power of CNN for the feature engineering is discussed [here](https://towardsdatascience.com/convolutional-neural-network-on-a-structured-bank-customer-data-358e6b8aa759)

 # Imbalalanced Dataset
 The dataset of this problem is significantly imbalanced with 91% of data not-defaulted and 9% being defaulted.
-The challenge of working with imbalanced dataset is that most machine learning algorithms perform poorly on the minortiy class that is more important to detect in the credit risk management.
+The challenge of working with an imbalanced dataset is that most machine learning algorithms perform poorly on the minority class that is more important to detect in credit risk management.
 Three different strategy have been experimented to see their result on the model performance:

 1. __Hierarchial clustering (undersampling) of majority class__: The idea is to undersample the majority class so that we end up having balanced data.
 We have ~27k positive training data (Mainority class) and ~300k negative data (Majority class).
 Undersampling needs to be done in a fashion that the resulted majority class has similar distribution to the original 300k, therefore, we do not lose information from data.
 Hieracrchial clustering (Agglomerative Clustering) has been conducted on majority class with 27k cluster.
 In the end, the resampled dataset had 1:1 data with 27k for positive and negative class.